manimohans/obsidian-local-llm-helper/README.md

 #### Local LLM Integration:
 * Compatible with OpenAI-like Servers: Works with local LLM servers like Ollama and LM Studio, providing privacy and offline flexibility.
 * Model Selection: Users can specify the LLM model to use, tailoring the experience to their needs and hardware.
+* Remember chat history up to 3 previous prompts and responses.
 #### Text Processing Commands:
 * Summarization: Condenses selected text while maintaining essential information and markdown formatting.
 * Professional Tone Adjustment: Rewrites selected text to sound more formal and polished.